 A long-time staff member at Maytree working on a broad range of programs, Katarina enjoys connecting people, ideas, and opportunities.
 In her current role she manages the programming, logistics, and communications for Five Good Ideas, Maytree’s long-standing capacity-building program for non-profits, and coordinates the Maytree McMillan Pro-Bono Program.
 She also works on expanding the Maytree network’s capacity by ensuring its access to learning opportunities.
 Before joining Maytree, she worked as a translator/interpreter and taught English language and literature.
 Katarina holds a MA in teaching English language and literature from the University of Belgrade.

 Alan Broadbent is Chairman and Founder of Maytree, and Chairman and CEO of Avana Capital Corporation.
 He co-founded and chaired the Caledon Institute of Social Policy (1992-2017) and the Tamarack Institute for Community Engagement (2004-2019), and was a Director and Chair of Sustainalytics Holdings B.V.
 (2009-2020).
-Alan chairs the Institute on Municipal Finance & Governance at the Munk School of Global Affairs and Public Policy at the University of Toronto, and is also Chair of the Toronto Inner-City Rugby Foundation, Chair of the Common Good Retirement Savings Initiative Steering Committee, Senior Fellow, Member and former Chair of the Governing Board of Massey College, and Member of the Order of Canada and recipient of the Queen’s Diamond Jubilee Medal.
+Alan chairs the Institute on Municipal Finance & Governance at the Munk School of Global Affairs and Public Policy at the University of Toronto, and is also Chair of the Toronto Inner-City Rugby Foundation, Chair of the Common Good Retirement Savings Initiative Steering Committee, Senior Fellow, former Chair and Member of the Governing Board of Massey College, and Member of the Order of Canada and recipient of the Queen’s Diamond Jubilee Medal.
 Alan is the author of Urban Nation: Why We Need to Give Power Back to the Cities to Make Canada Strong; and You’re It (with Franca Gucciardi); and co-editor of Five Good Ideas: Practical Strategies for Non-Profit Success.
-Alan was awarded an honorary Doctor of Laws degree from Ryerson University in 2009, and from Queen’s University in 2015.
+Alan was awarded an honorary Doctor of Laws degree from Toronto Metropolitan University (formerly Ryerson University) in 2009, and from Queen’s University in 2015.